EDHE08232001/WebDevelopmentCourse/Section 32 SQL/README.md

 - **LEFT JOIN**: Retrieves all records from the left table and the matched records from the right table.
 - **RIGHT JOIN**: Retrieves all records from the right table and the matched records from the left table.
-- **FULL JOIN**: Retrieves all records when there is a match in either left or right table.
+- **FULL JOIN**: Retrieves all records when there is a match in either left or right table

+.

 ### Example of LEFT JOIN